markfickett/xbee-homeautomation/README.markdown

 XBee Home Automation
 ====================

-Tools for XBee-based sensor/control networks, with an emphasis on ease of setup, extensability, and ability to integrate with existing systems.
+A library for XBee-based sensor/control networks, with an emphasis on ease of setup, extensability, and ability to integrate with existing systems.

 Examples
 --------